kagesenshi/blog/_posts/2021-02-16-is-centos-dead.md

 If you are a sysadmin that regularly run `yum update` on your server, basically nothing will change for you.
 If you use containers and always ensure you containers runs `yum update` during build, nothing will change for you too.
+If you only enable security updates, you too, will continue to have the same experience.

 Empowering the Community in C(ommunity)Ent(erprise) Linux
 -----------------------------------------------------------